abdo-abaco/Advanced_lane_lines/README.md

 ### Pre-step: Camera Calibration

-#### Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-Computer Vision neccesitates an accurate representation of the physical environment which requires a camera calibration to correct for lens distortion due to the lenses curvature and to account we are not assuming the 'pinhole model'.
+#### Computer Vision neccesitates an accurate representation of the physical environment which requires a camera calibration to correct for lens distortion due to the lenses curvature and to account we are not assuming the 'pinhole model'.
 Calibration parameters K1 K2 P1 P2 K3 will be stored and used for detection, the K factors used for tangential distortion which corrects for the tilt effect whereas the P factors are used to undistort radial distortion which accounts for the warped effect.

-* Given a set of chessboard images we use OpenCV to compute the camera calibration matrix and distortion coefficients.
+A set of chessboard images is provided in the calibration_wide folder.
+We use OpenCV to compute the camera calibration matrix and distortion coefficients.
+First we use cv2.findChessboardCorners to derive a set of image points to object points.
+We then use cv2.calibrateCamera() to find the distortion parameters.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+'calibrate.py' computes and saves the distortion parameters and also displays a test example:

 ![alt text][image1]